 Wondering?
 Would I ever feel un-wrecked?

-Not knowing who I was becoming and often feeling like I wished I could…
+I didn’t know who I was becoming and often wished I could just take. it. all. back.

-After all, my family was there… When he took his final breath.
+After all, my family was there, when he took his final breath.

 I. was. not.

-Just one of my many choices that led me to inflict revenge on myself: physically, spiritually, on the inside, and out.
+It was one of my many choices propelling me to inflict revenge on myself: physically, spiritually, inside, and out.
 I needed to be punished; I attempted to erase it all.

-Those lines.
-I continued to blur.
+There were so many lines, I continued to blur.

 I didn’t know anymore.
 Who the hell was the REAL me?
-I figured, if I just let all the bad shit out, maybe I could find my real self buried beneath the mountain of pain.
+I figured, if I just let all the bad shit out, maybe I could find my real self, buried beneath the mountain of pain.

-My Mom’s heart took the brunt of the destruction.
-Hers had been shattered into an unimaginable zillion pieces; left unable to be put back together.
+Mom.
+Mom’s heart took the brunt of the destruction.
+It was shattered into unimaginable zillion pieces, left unable to be put back together.
 It was excruciating and wickedly unfair.
 We all yearned to take her pain away.
 But, that would have been a lifetime to undo.
 He was her one and only.

 Despite all my self-doubt and self-depreciating beliefs, maybe my Dad had been able to see me evolve.
 Perhaps he didn’t need to live to be an old man to do so.
-As my Father, maybe he had seen deeper inside me; even beyond the depths I was capable of seeing or imagining in my own flawed, imperfect, 22-year-old self.
+As my Father, he had been able to look deeper inside me; even beyond the depths, I was capable of seeing or imagining in my own flawed, imperfect, twenty-two-year-old self.

-Through the eye rolls; the naivety; the liberal bull shit.
-He still loved me.
+Through the eye rolls: the naivety; the liberal bull shit, he still loved me.

 Then and now.
+All of me.